Dr-Incognito/V2Ray-Desktop/README.md

 ## License

-This project is licensed under version 3 of the GNU Lesser General Public License.
+This project is licensed under version 3 of the GNU General Public License.